pingcap/docs/three-nodes-hybrid-deployment.md

 When TiKV detects that the CPU core number of the machine is greater than or equal to `16`, this parameter value defaults to `8`.
 When the CPU core number is smaller than `16`, the parameter value defaults to `4`.
 This parameter is used when TiKV converts complex transaction requests to simple key-value reads or writes, but the scheduler thread pool does not performs any reads or writes.

-Ideally, the usage rate of the scheduler thread pool should be kept between 50% and 75%.
+Ideally, the usage rate of the scheduler thread pool is kept between 50% and 75%.
 Similar to the gRPC thread pool, the `storage.scheduler-worker-pool-size` parameter defaults to a larger value during the hybrid deployment, which makes resource usage insufficient.
 In this test, the value of this parameter is set to `2`, which is in line with the best practices, a conclusion drawn by observing the corresponding metrics in the **Scheduler worker CPU** panel.

 ![Scheduler Worker CPU](/media/best-practices/three-nodes-scheduler-pool-usage.png)